leohearts/AutomatePhoneController/README.md

 Click on "Edit" (right buttom floating button), **Edit Telegram bot token and whitelist**

+> If you don't know your Telegram user id for whitelist, check [UserID BOt](https://t.me/chatIDrobot)

 Go to Automate settings, check "Run on system startup", also set SMS/call rate limit if you need.

 Use with https://github.com/pppscn/SmsForwarder